Lakunledipe/linux-admin-scripts/README.md

 # linux-admin-scripts
-A collection of simple Bash scripts for Linux system administratio
+A collection of simple Bash scripts for Linux system administration